UK police arrest Murdoch tabloid staff, raid offices

 A Sun reporter, who asked not to be named, said: "Everyone is a bit shocked, there is disbelief really.
 But there is a big difference between phone hacking and payments to the police."

-Thirteen people have now been arrested over allegations that journalists paid police in return for information.
+Searches at News International's offices in Wapping, east London, and at the arrested men's homes, were expected to continue until the afternoon, police said.

-Their detentions are part of Operation Elveden - one of three criminal investigations into news-gathering practices.
+The operation takes to 13 the number of arrests in a probe into allegations journalists paid police in return for information, known as Operation Elveden, one of three criminal investigations into the news-gathering practices of the News of the World.

-Last week, News International settled a string of legal claims after it admitted that people working for the tabloid had hacked in to the private phones of celebrities and others to find stories.
+Last week, News International settled a string of legal claims after it admitted that people working for the tabloid had hacked in to the private phones of celebrities and others to generate stories.

 The phone hacking scandal drew attention to the level of political influence held by editors and executives at News International, and other newspapers in Britain.